How iTunes Store purchases are billed

 Learn how your iTunes Store, Mac App Store, App Store, and iBooks Store purchases are billed to your iTunes Store account (Apple ID).

 When you make a purchase in the iTunes Store, Mac App Store, App Store, or iBooks Store your account will be billed at the time of or shortly after your transaction.
 If you use a credit card or PayPal account for a transaction, Apple may obtain preapproval for an amount up to the amount of the order.
-If you are using 1-Click* purchasing or your PayPal account, your order may be authorized and billed in increments during one purchasing session, so it may appear as multiple orders on your statement.
+If you're using 1-Click purchasing or your PayPal account, your order might be authorized and billed in increments during one purchasing session, so it might appear as multiple orders on your statement.

-If an iTunes Card, iTunes Store Gift Certificate, or Allowance Account is used for a transaction, the amount is deducted at the time of your transaction.
+If you use an iTunes Card, iTunes Store Gift Certificate, or Allowance Account for a transaction, the amount is deducted at the time of your transaction.

-When making purchases, content credits are used first, followed by Gift Certificate, iTunes Card, or Allowance Account credits; your credit card or PayPal account is then charged for any remaining balance.
+When you make a purchase, content credits are used first, followed by Gift Certificate, iTunes Card, or Allowance Account credits.
+Your credit card or PayPal account is then charged for any remaining balance.